NEW YORK ADVOCACY AGENDA 2025

 HEALTHCARE

 The WCA’s membership includes hundreds of the region’s foremost organizations representing a broad range of industries including healthcare, real estate, finance, law, energy, technology, hospitality, and higher education.
 One of the WCA’s primary focus areas is support for a strong and vibrant healthcare system.
-Our board members include the heads of every major hospital and healthcare provider in the region.
-We regularly advocate on behalf of our regional hospitals and healthcare providers, and to expand access to high quality healthcare for our residents and workers.
+Our board members include the heads of most major hospital and healthcare providers in the region.
+We regularly advocate on their behalf, and to expand access to high quality healthcare for our residents and workers.

 Make Scope of Practice Flexibility Permanent

-Some provisions — added flexibility for non-patient specific standing orders for nurses, and a temporary extension on community paramedicine — were adopted during the last session.
-Facilities were able to continue to operate their departments, such as radiology, without interruption.
-However, the state continues to suffer from long-term workforce shortages.
-To ease these workforce issues, every clinician should be allowed to use the fullest extent of her training.
+To ease workforce issues, every clinician should be allowed to use the fullest extent of their training.
 More specifically, permit individuals who meet federal requirements for performing high complexity testing to perform such testing.

 Enact Medical and Nurse Licensure Compact Legislation

-Enacting the Medical and Nurse Licensure Compact was included in Governor Hochul’s State of the State address but was not supported by the legislature.
-We advocate for passage 2023_A3391 (O’Donnell) to enact the interstate medical licensure compact and the nurse licensure compact.
-This bill would strengthen access to health care by providing a streamlined process for NY clinicians to become licensed in multiple states.
+Enacting the Medical and Nurse Licensure Compact was included in Governor Hochul’s 2024 State of the State address but was not supported by the legislature.
+This legislation would strengthen access to health care by providing a streamlined process for NY clinicians to become licensed in multiple states.
 Currently 39 states are part of these compacts.

 Rein In For-Profit Health Insurers

-• Enact Pay and Pursue Legislation to Protect Patients and Providers – Healthcare providers and patients alike are routinely denied or delayed care deemed medically necessary and included as part of a contractual insurance plan.
+- Address Payment Delay and Unfair Denial of Claims – Healthcare providers and patients alike are routinely denied or delayed care deemed medically necessary and included as part of a contractual insurance plan.
 Insurers have intentionally made it part of their profit model to deny and delay payment for claims.
 By some estimates, an average of $4.9 million per hospital has been put at risk due to denials.
-Enacting “Pay and Pursue” legislation would mitigate the cash flow impact to hospitals for withheld payments and ensure that patients receive the treatment they need without delay.
+Enacting legislation to address these issues would mitigate the cash flow impact to hospitals for withheld payments and ensure that patients receive the treatment they need without delay.
 Any health plan would still be able to challenge any procedure it believes not medically necessary but would no longer be able to lever its unfair financial advantage by holding hostage caregivers and patients.
+Recent legislative solutions supported by the WCA include:

-The WCA opposes the Grieving Families Bill — S6636/A.6698 (Hoylman-Sigal/Weinstein) and urges veto.
-An earlier version of this “Wrongful Death” legislation was vetoed in 2022.
-This legislation would vastly inflate medical malpractice premiums (45% or higher by some estimates) by expanding the kinds of damages recoverable in a wrongful death as well as the pool of potential claimants.
+- The WCA opposes the Grieving Families Bill — S6636/A.6698 (Hoylman-Sigal/Weinstein) following its third consecutive veto.
+In its current form, this legislation would vastly inflate medical malpractice premiums (45% or higher by some estimates) by expanding the kinds of damages recoverable in a wrongful death as well as the pool of potential claimants.
 Healthcare providers in the Hudson Valley already pay some of the highest malpractice premiums in the region.
-If the projected increases come to pass, providers will be driven out of New York to competing markets and access to care will be limited.
+Premium increases caused by this legislation will drive healthcare providers from New York to competing markets and limit access to care.
+The Governor has vetoed this bill for the past two years and the WCA will continue to oppose this legislation if re-introduced in its current form.

 REAL ESTATE AND HOUSING

-The Westchester County Association’s 2024 real estate agenda is focused on statewide solutions to address local zoning and land use barriers to building the housing we need.
-As you are aware, despite the need to address our housing shortage rising to the top of the State’s legislative agenda, last year’s legislative session did not advance any meaningful reform to address the crisis.
+The Westchester County Association remains focused on statewide solutions to address local zoning and land use barriers to building the housing we need.
+Despite the need to address our housing shortage rising to the top of the State’s legislative agenda over the past several years, no meaningful reform has yet materialized.

 The economic, social, and environmental costs of inadequate housing transcend local boundaries and affect the entire region.
-Although we share this issue with other states, New York stands alone in its inability to marshal statewide solutions.
-According to research by the Brookings Institute, NYU’s Furman Center and others, as amongst our peers, only New York lacks the statutory tools to promote land-use reform and housing production in its suburban communities.
-Decades of experience with a piecemeal, jurisdictional approach to the housing crisis has failed to yield the necessary results and we need a statewide fix.
+Although we share this issue with other states in the region, New York stands alone in its inability to marshal statewide solutions.
+According to research by the Brookings Institute, NYU’s Furman Center and others, as compared to its peer states, only New York lacks the statutory tools to promote land-use reform and housing production in its suburban communities.
+While there has been some recent progress, decades of experience with a piecemeal, jurisdictional approach to the housing crisis has failed to yield the necessary results and we need a statewide fix.

 Create a Reasonable and Predictive SEQRA Process for High-Value Housing Projects